SydneyKinney/Bootcamp_Group_Project/README.md

 ### GitHub (Sydney)
 - Description of the communication protocals: weekly via Slack and Zoom (outside and inside of class)
 - One branch per team member: SQL(Daniel), Database(Vera), GitHub(Sydney), Machine Learning(Elena)
+- Create new branches and deleting old branches as we move throughout our project

 ### Machine Learning Model (Vera)